Search for exotic Higgs boson decays H $\to$ $\mathcal{AA}$ with $\mathcal{AA}$ $\to$ $\gamma\gamma$ in events with a semi-merged topology in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal mass regression using a graph neural network

 Since the signal models are built from simulated events and compared to background models derived from data, calibration and adjustment of the response of the mass regression between data and simulation are also performed.
 Although decays of neutral mesons such as $\eta$ and \PGpz might seem suitable for this purpose, the selected events often contain highly collimated QCD jets with multiple mesons, which lead to shifted predicted masses.
 Additionally, limited simulation statistics and potential mismodeling of QCD processes make reliable comparisons with the data challenging.
 Another candidate, the \PJGy meson, was considered; however, selecting boosted \PJGy mesons that match the \Pa particle kinematics yielded an extremely low number of events, rendering it unsuitable for a meaningful calibration.

 Instead, we turn to the decays of \zee, following the approach used in the fully merged diphoton search~\cite{CMS:Merged}.
-The electrons from the decay are produced in abundance and are well isolated, similar to the case of the \agg decays.
+The electrons from the decay are produced in abundance and are well isolated from hadronic activity, similar to the case of the \agg decays.
 When interacting with the magnetic field of the CMS solenoid, the electron shower gets slightly smeared and can resemble a highly merged photon shower from the \Pa.
 The regression is validated on the \textit{single} electron showers which peak around $m \approx 0\GeV$.
 Electron candidates are obtained using the ``tag-and-probe'' method~\cite{CMS:WZpaper} and are required to be matched to a photon candidate passing the photon identification criteria.
 In addition to this, to better represent semi-merged-like events characterized by a soft secondary energy deposit near the primary photon deposit, we examine a specific subset of the selected events.
 These contain low-energy photon-like PF candidates mentioned in Section~\ref{sec:EventReco}.
+The \pt spectrum of these deposits has been verified in simulation to overlap with that of the secondary photon from \agg decays across all signal mass points, confirming the kinematic representativeness of this proxy.